acoustic-content-samples/sample-picker/README.md

 ### Accessing the Acoustic Content Palette without authentication

 The Acoustic Content Palette can also be launched to use the Delivery APIs that do not require authentication simply by adding a query parameter that references your API URL.
-Your API URL can be obtained from from the ‘Hub information’ dialog in the WCH UI.
+Your API URL can be obtained from from the ‘Hub information’ dialog in the Content UI.
 For example: https://content-us.goacoustic.com/content-picker/picker.html?apiUrl=https://my2.digitalexperience.ibm.com/api/7b68b4ce-fb1c-4f33-bc5c-8b7881662107

 ![Alt text](docs/HubInfo2Redacted.png?raw=true "WCH Hub Information")